adpzz/Eye-fundus-image-quality-assessment-and-enhancement/README.md

 # Eye fundus image quality assessment and enhancement

+Files for my master thesis, titled "A Deep Learning Model to Assess and Enhance Eye Fundus Image Quality".

 This repository contains information related to research both for eye fundus image quality assessment and enhancement.

 ## Quality Assesment